konulmammadova/docker-crash-course/README.md

 # docker-crash-course
 All course files for the [Docker Crash Course tutorial on the Net Ninja site &amp; YouTube channel](https://www.youtube.com/watch?v=31ieHmcTUOk&list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7&index=1)

+You can find all codes tha is used in tutorial in the <b>lesson-n</b> branches.

+NOTE:
+Forked and added notes to readme by me.
+Have a nice read!

+This readme file already contains
+- all codes in the tutorial
+- docker commands which doesn't present in the branches
+- some explanation of docker topics and terminologies.

 # lesson-5

 Docker image is made up from layers(typically there will be parent image as the first layer).